 We have a wonderful collection of bold and vibrant, one of a kind, African print fabric in our online shop.
 Why not have a browse while you are here and see if they are any colours or patterns that you like the look of for your next crafts, textiles or dressmaking projects.

-For children, you could make some glove puppets, jewellery, hair accessories, buttons or even use the ankara fabric as inspiration for drawing, colouring in or creating your own prints with paint like the these primary school children in the UK.
+For children, you could make some glove puppets, jewellery, hair accessories, buttons or even use the ankara fabric as inspiration for drawing, colouring-in or creating your own prints with paint like these primary school children in the UK.